What is a personal statement?

 - Mention any relevant employment experience or volunteering you’ve done, such as vInspired Awards, Step Together, or Project Trust.

-- If you’ve developed skills through Duke of Edinburgh, ASDAN, National Citizen Service, or young enterprise, tell them.
+- If you’ve developed skills through Duke of Edinburgh, ASDAN, National Citizen Service, the Crest Awards scheme, or young enterprise, tell them.

 - If you took part in a higher education taster course, placement, or summer school, or something similar, include it.